AwanishKumar/nextjs-app/README.md

 - layout.tsx has access to params only
 - page.tsx has access to params and searchParams
 - check app/user/id/page.tsx for syntax

+Programmatically navigate

+- we can use useRouter hook or redirect method directly from to navigate
+- import { useRouter, redirect } from "next/navigation";

+  - const router = useRouter();
+  - router.push("/");
+  - redirect('/');

+Template vs Layout

+- A template file is similar to a layout in that it wraps a layout or page.
+Unlike layouts that persist across routes and maintain state, templates are given a unique key, meaning children Client Components reset their state on navigation.